-K-drama workplace shows split into two types: office romance (light, funny, swoony) and realistic workplace drama (the genuine grind of corporate life).
-This list covers both — pick based on your mood.
+K-drama workplace shows split into two broad types: office romance (light, funny, swoony) and realistic workplace drama (the genuine grind of corporate life).
+This list covers both — pick based on your mood, and don't be surprised when a "romance" sneaks in something true about work, or a "realistic" one quietly breaks your heart.

 The realistic workplace dramas